-Put a shallow bun tin or mince pie tin in the fridge to chill.
+Put a shallow mince pie pan or a muffin pan in the fridge to chill.
 You need a total of 16 holes. (see recipe notes).
 If you use a muffin pan the mince pies will be deeper and you will only get 6 to 8 pies from this recipe.

 Make the pastry for the pie crusts.
-Add the flour, salt, coconut oil and sugar to a food processor and blend until it looks like breadcrumbs.
+Add the flour, salt, coconut oil/butter and sugar to a food processor and pulse until it looks like breadcrumbs.

 Add the water one tablespoon at a time until it just start to ball up as the blade goes round.
 As soon as it starts, stop the food processor.
 Over working it will make the pastry tough.

 Test that you can squeeze it together into a pliable dough.
 Add a tiny bit more water and process again if it's too dry, or if it's ok then remove the blade, bring the dough together and turn out onto a floured surface.